chinapedia/wikipedia.ko/Page/모듈:Numbered_subpages.md

-> This article is converted from Wikipedia: [:Numbered subpages](https://ko.wikipedia.org/wiki/:Numbered_subpages).
+> This article is converted from Wikipedia: [모듈:Numbered subpages](https://ko.wikipedia.org/wiki/모듈:Numbered_subpages).

 \-- This module implements .